YKoshiba/repo0/README.md

-this is my first awesome repositery
+this is my first awesome repository